Galecyon

-Galecyon ("polecat-dog") is a genus of hyaenodonts that lived during the early Eocene in Europe and North America (found in the Clarks Fork and Powder River basins of Wyoming).
+Galecyon ("polecat-like dog") is an extinct genus of placental mammals from extinct order Hyaenodonta, that lived in Europe and North America (found in the Clarks Fork and Powder River basins of Wyoming) during the early Eocene.

 Description

 Galecyon had robust canines and short, deep jaws.
 Prior to 2015, little was known about its post-cranial skeleton.
 However, following the discovery of more complete fossils, it is now known to have been a primarily terrestrial animal weighing between 5.2 and 7.9 kg, lacking the adaptations for climbing found in some of its close relatives.

-Phylogeny

-The phylogenetic relationships of genus Galecyon are shown in the following cladogram.